leonardoInf/capacitor_plotting/README.md

 # capacitor_plotting

 Python script to plot real data vs. regression data of the voltage across a capacitor.
+Despite it´s name it can be also used for regular linear regression and thus for plotting U-I graphs for resistors.

 ### Dependencies
 1. [python3](https://www.python.org/) & [pip](https://bootstrap.pypa.io/get-pip.py) (check beforehand if it is already installed)